Why does Your credentials did not work on Remote Desktop on Windows Server 2016?

 Step 3.
 Change the Network Profile from Public to Private.

-Professional 3rd party remote access software for Windows Server 2016: AnyViewer
+Professional remote access software for Windows Server 2016: AnyViewer

 If you are looking for a way to achieve remote access more easily, you can use AnyViewer.
-It is a free and stable remote support tool for different versions of Windows, including Windows Server 2016/2012R2/2019 and Windows 10/8.1/87.
-Most importantly, it offers you flexible connection modes.
+It is a free and stable remote support tool for different versions of Windows, including Windows Server 2016/2012R2/2019/2022 and Windows 11/10/8.1/8/7.
+It is easy to operate.
 As long as you finish a few configuration steps, you can achieve remote connection easily.

 Step 1.
-Install and run AnyViewer on the host and client computers.
+Download, install and launch AnyViewer on both computers.